zendiy-mgos/zthing-mqtt/README.md

 # ZenThing MQTT
 ## Overview
-A Mongoose OS library for ZenThing MQTT eco-system.
+A Mongoose OS library for enabling MQTT in Zen Things ecosystem.